stefanoskarakasis/stefanoskarakasis/README.md

-## Hi, I'm Stefanos 👋🏼
+## I'm Stefanos 👋🏼

-**Product Marketing Lead at Just Eat Takeaway.com for Business** - the meal benefits platform for forward-thinking businesses.**
+**Product Marketing Lead at Just Eat Takeaway.com for Business** - the meal benefits platform for forward-thinking businesses.

 ---